A nanophotonic laser on a graph: Methods

-\paragraph*{Modelling of network modes} Modes in the photonic network were modelled by solving Maxwell's equations on a graph.
+Modes in the photonic network were modelled by solving Maxwell's equations on a graph.
 Light propagation along the (single-mode) link from node $i$ to node $j$ of length $L_{ij}$ is described by phase acquired by the electric field $E(x_j) = E(x_i) e^{i kL_{ij}}$, and multiple scattering process is described as a boundary-condition problem for the waves meeting at the nodes.
 Solutions are found by enforcing Neumann boundary conditions~\cite{Kuchment2004} \(E_i=E_j, \sum dE_i/dx = 0\), which ensures that energy is conserved at the scattering node.
 Losses are only considered at the network boundary and out-of-plane scattering losses at nodes are ignored.
-Further details on numerical implementation of the model is provided in Supplementary Information.
+Further details on numerical implementation of the model is provided in Supplementary Note 2.
+The wavelength shift due to refractive index perturbation was calculated by modifying the link lengths of the graph.
+For global change in index, the length $L_{ij}$ of all links was increased by a factor $\Delta n$ (relative index change), whereas for local change, only the length of one particular link was increased.
+The model was then used to calculate the modes of the modified graph.
+The spectrum was obtained by defining a Lorentzian function for each mode, centred at $\mathrm{Re}(k)$ and linewidth given by $|\mathrm{Im}(k)|$.